Frequently Asked Questions

 Up to £5,000 (spring and autumn)

-There are two deadlines each year (one in the spring, one in the autumn) to which you can currently apply for up to £5,000, inclusive of VAT.
+There are two deadlines each year to which you can apply for up to £5,000, inclusive of VAT.

 Up to £500 (year-round)